wiseleyb/recipe-files/md/CilantroLimeColeslaw.md

    sandwiches (a barbecue chicken sandwich is divine with this coleslaw), or serve as a side salad.
 The coleslaw may be prepped in advance and refrigerated, or used immediately after preparation.

+## Tips

+Make the slaw and dressing seperately.
+They both keep for a while in the fridge.
+Just combine the amount you need for the tacos you're making "just in time".